-Nationwide, the starting age for kindergarten has varied widely.
+Historically, the starting age for kindergarten has varied widely.
 In the past five years, both states and districts have pushed the minimum age to start kindergarten up so that more and more kids are at least 5 years old when they start school.
 (See minimum Kindergarten entrance ages for all states as of 2014.)
 Still, in states such as Connecticut and Maine (and certain districts in Ohio, Massachusetts, Vermont, New Jersey, and other states), you can easily find a 4½-year-old and a 6½-year-old in the same kindergarten class, in Louisiana and Maine there might be a 4-year-old, and possibly 8-year-olds in Pennsylvania and Washington.
 That’s exactly what worries Luke’s mom, Deb Nelson, who has seen the difference just a few months can make, whether at home with her three sons ages 6, 4, and 3 or at school with the kids in her older son’s kindergarten class.
 Some kids are ready to read and write; others have trouble sitting still and paying attention.
 Being younger is particularly problematic as kindergarten becomes increasingly academic.

 Deb Nelson wasn’t only worried about kindergarten.
 “It’s junior high,” she says.
 “I don’t want him to be 11 when everyone else is turning 12 and have him be practically a year behind everybody in sixth or seventh grade.”
 Both concerns — for a child’s success in kindergarten and through adolescence — are driving forces behind the popular practice of “redshirting,” or delaying a child’s kindergarten entry by a year or more.
 (The term is borrowed from collegiate sports, where athletes will practice with the team for the first year, but sit out competition while they get bigger, stronger, and more competitive.)